-Lawmakers agreed to the highly debated stimulus terms early Wednesday morning, and the bill is expected to pass both houses of Congress and get signed into law by President Donald Trump by the end of the week.
-It’s more money than the U.S. government has ever put into a rescue package before (it represents 57% of the $3.5 trillion Americans paid in taxes in fiscal year 2018), with the ultimate goal of providing a safety net for industries and consumers alike.
+Lawmakers agreed to the highly debated stimulus terms, and President Donald Trump signed the package — officially known as the CARES Act (Coronavirus Aid, Relief, and Economic Security Act) — on Friday, March 27.
+The $2 trillion stimulus is more money than the U.S. government has ever put into a rescue package before (it represents 57% of the $3.5 trillion Americans paid in taxes in fiscal year 2018), with the ultimate goal of providing a safety net for industries and consumers alike.

 But the checks won’t go out to everyone.

 Checks will be doled out based on your income as reported on your 2019 federal tax return (if you haven’t filed for 2019, then it’s based on your 2018 return).
 According to the Tax Foundation, about 94% of Americans will be eligible for some level of relief.

 In short, Americans making less than $75,000 will receive a one-time payment of $1,200 per adult and $500 per child under the age of 17.
 As an individual’s income increases, that check gets smaller by roughly $50 per $1,000 earned, until it diminishes completely for individuals with an income of $99,000 and married couples filing jointly with an income of $198,000 and no dependents (assistance tapers off at higher income levels for those with dependents, as outlined by the Tax Foundation).

 Unemployed workers will see an increase of $600 to their weekly unemployment insurance for four months — a boost that also extends to furloughed workers or freelancers.